florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/powertrain_builder/pt_file.rst

     # Describes how components are connected.

     watcher_file_path:
-    # Specifies the path to the CSV file that contains powertrain performance at each time step.
+    # Specifies the path to the CSV file that contains powertrain performances at each time step.

 *********************
 Powertrain components
 *********************

-All the components required for the powertrain need to be specified at this section with the following format.
+This section contains the specification of the components inside the propulsive system architecture.
-The `id` of all existed component can be found in :ref:`Component Constraints and ID <constraint-id>`.
+The `id` of all existing component that can be added is available in :ref:`Component Constraints and ID <constraint-id>`.

 Typical component
 =================
-This format is mostly applied to all the powertrain components exist in FAST-GA-HE, except several connection components allowing multiple inputs or outputs connections.
+Except for the components allowing multiple inputs or outputs connections, most components available in FAST-OAD-GA-he have the same definition format.
+It is presented here:

 .. code:: yaml